AN-rar/CriptoGuard-Research-Native-Windows-AES-256-Python-C2-PoC/README.md

 # CriptoGuard-Research-Native-Windows-AES-256-Python-C2-PoC

+**Final Note
+This work is strictly educational.
+As a young developer in Colombia, this project serves as my foundation for understanding how modern digital infrastructure is built and defended.**

 🇺🇸 Project Description (English)
 This is a Proof of Concept (PoC) for a remote encryption system developed in native C++ and controlled via a Python-based C2 server, focusing on system architecture and offensive security research.